-In a small study, LOTRISONE (clotrimazole and betamethasone) Cream was applied using large dosages, 7 g daily for 14 days (BID) to the crural area of normal adult subjects.
-Three of the eight normal subjects on whom LOTRISONE (clotrimazole and betamethasone) Cream was applied exhibited low morning plasma cortisol levels during treatment.
-One of these subjects had an abnormal Cortrosyn test.
+In a small trial, LOTRISONE cream was applied using large dosages, 7 g daily for 14 days (BID) to the crural area of normal adult subjects.
+Three of the 8 normal subjects on whom LOTRISONE cream was applied exhibited low morning plasma cortisol levels during treatment.
+One of these subjects had an abnormal cosyntropin test.
 The effect on morning plasma cortisol was transient and subjects recovered 1 week after discontinuing dosing.
-In addition, two separate studies in pediatric patients demonstrated adrenal suppression as determined by cosyntropin testing (see PRECAUTIONS, Pediatric Use section).
+In addition, 2 separate trials in pediatric subjects demonstrated adrenal suppression as determined by cosyntropin testing [see Use in Specific Populations].

 - This medication is to be used for the full prescribed treatment time, even though the symptoms may have improved.
 Notify the physician if there is no improvement after 1 week of treatment for tinea cruris or tinea corporis, or after 2 weeks for tinea pedis.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

 There are no adequate laboratory animal studies with either the combination of clotrimazole and betamethasone dipropionate or with either component individually to evaluate carcinogenesis.